 In Matthew 3:8, John the Baptist says to the Pharisees and Sadducees, “[B]ear fruits worthy of repentance. . . .”
 [Note: An identical account is recorded in Luke 3:8a.]

-In this incident, John was speaking specifically to Pharisees and Sadducees, who were Jews, not Christians.
+In this incident, John was speaking specifically to Pharisees and Sadducees, who were Jews.
 However, it can be argued that this scripture has relevance for everyone who is not a Christian, not just to Pharisees and Sadducees.
-Furthermore, it can also be argued that this scripture may also be relevant to Christians who harbor certain sins in their life, since the point of Matthew 3:8 is that genuine repentance will result in positive changes in a person’s behavior and, conversely, if a person’s behavior does not show positive changes, that person’s repentance is not genuine.
+And, it can be argued that this scripture may also be relevant to Christians who harbor certain sins in their life, since the point of Matthew 3:8 is that genuine repentance will result in positive changes in a person’s behavior and, conversely, if a person’s behavior does not show positive changes, that person’s repentance is not genuine.

 Barnes’ Notes on the Whole Bible explains Matthew 3:8, as follows: